-Iterations of the recommended system were tested using the Transit Boardings Estimation and Simulation Tool (TBEST), examining the changes based on adjusting the route alignments and headways, with a focus on areas with the highest ridership and connections to cover the common transfers.
+Iterations of the recommended system were tested using the Transit Boardings Estimation and Simulation Tool (TBEST), examining the changes based on adjusting the route alignments and headways, with a focus on areas with the highest ridership and connections to cover common transfers.
 TBEST estimates daily boardings based on demographic inputs directly from federal Census data as well as local land uses.
 The Montgomery MPO provided VHB with a map of observed land uses that were used as input for this analysis.
-To account for anticipated generators of trips, the Hyundai manufacturing plant and new Veterans Affairs Hospital off Chantilly Parkway were added as special trip generators.
-The Wind Creek Casino is almost 2.5 miles from the Montgomery City limits and not close enough for service, which is limited to the City.
+While services were discussed that would connect to locations outside of the City, existing regulatory limitations on operations constrained our focus to the City limits.

-The TBEST model was calibrated to existing ridership of the M Transit System, as collected in April, 2016.
+The TBEST model was calibrated to existing ridership counts of the M Transit System, as collected by VHB in April, 2016.
 While results were calibrated to local collected data, the relative results indicate the change in ridership that can be expected once service is fully implemented.
-Details regarding the calibration can be seen in Appendix C.

-There were two major focuses of the recommended system: to provide more opportunities for connection across the City of Montgomery and to reduce the total time riders spend waiting and riding-such as more direct service and shorter headways.
-Recommendations were also focused on minimizing increases in operating costs.
+There were two major focuses of the recommended system: to provide more opportunities for connection across the City of Montgomery and to reduce the total time riders spend waiting and riding.
+Strategies such as more direct service and shorter headways were used in developing recommendation to increase connections and reduce time spent traveling to destinations.
+Recommendations were also focused on minimizing operating cost increases in the short term.